-The NRA has created a large range of resources such as staff training kits and signage to assist retailers in the lead up to the ban on single-use lightweight plastic shopping bags.
-Please check back regularly for updates.
+The NRA has created a large range of resources such as staff training kits and signage to assist retailers with the ban on single-use lightweight plastic shopping bags.

 Queensland great Mal Meninga joins retailers to fight toxic plastic bag pollution